Assets vs. Clients

 Devices that will access services on other devices.
 Typically, regular users' computers or laptops will be set up as clients.
 Clients let the user authenticate and have access to services on assets based on the policies that apply to the user.

 Devices that can be accessed by other devices and provide services like SSH, HTTPS, RDP, etc. Typically, servers will be set up as assets.
-Additionally, assets can also be peered by configuring asset policies, to access one another.
+Additionally, assets can also be peered by configuring policies, to access one another.

 Virtual Assets (only for advanced users):